What Do Automotive Engineer Do?

 - Computer aided design CAD software

-How to Become an Automotive Engineer
+How do I Become an Automotive Engineer?

-Automotive Engineers Sector
+Where Automotive Engineers Work

 The table below shows the approximate number of Automotive Engineers employed by various industries.